LibSWBF2/SWBF2-.lvl-Extraction-Tools-for-Unity3D/README.md

 ## Usage
 1. Click on ```SWBF2 --> Import .lvl```.
 2. Add/Remove ```.lvl``` files, dependency order does not matter.
 3. ```Import Worlds``` to import the worlds and their dependencies into your project/active scene.  ```Import Objects``` will import all the objects (ODFs) contained within the loaded lvl files and space them out under a root object in the project/active scene.
 Check ```Save World``` if you wish to save terrain and skydome assets.
 Check ```Save Objects``` if you wish to save/instantiate the converted GameObjects as prefabs.
-The other options are self explanatory,
+The other options are self explanatory.
-4. Note that if you are saving assets, the import process may take quite some time depending on the lvl size, with no direct progress indicator.
-This will be fixed soon, but requires precise use/testing of the ```AssetDatabase``` API, which I'm still grappling with.
+4. If you are including this project as part of a build, you must add **LVLIMPORT_NO_EDITOR** to _Project Settings > Player > Other Settings > Script Compilation > Scripting Define Symbols_ or your project will not compile.
+This is because the importer makes use of the editor-only AssetDatabase API when saving assets.
+Adding this symbol will exclude such uses from being included in the build and editor.

+## Issues

+The following are some pesky errors I haven't found consistent fixes for yet.
+So far all of them have reported by Windows users only and occur immediately when starting an import with any number of LVL files.
+If you have and/or solved these issues or unlisted ones, please drop a note in the libSWBF2 [Discord](https://discord.com/invite/nNUapcU) and be sure to include **your OS**, **Unity version**, a screenshot of the **error log/stacktrace**, [**scripting runtime**](https://docs.unity3d.com/Manual/dotnetProfileSupport.html), and what solution worked if you managed to fix it!

+1. **dllnotfound** exception - All this error means is that Unity had some problem finding or loading the _native dll_ (libLibSWBF2.dylib/so or LibSWBF2.dll).
+Unfortuneately this error is quite common and the best solution is yet unknown.

+2. **array index out of bounds** exception - This is usually due to some incompatibility between Unity and the _managed dll_ (LibSWBF2.NET.dll).
+This issue is rare and as of now there is no known fix.
+The fixes listed for the previous issue might work...

 ## TODO:
 - More finely grained extraction, eg, per-model, ODF in each ```.lvl``` file